kalviumcommunity/Container-Tracking-and-Port-Operations-Maersk-Hackathon/docs/logs/dhruvil-log.md

 - Updated the project README.md to reference the documentation
 - Worked on setting up Azure Student account for future deployment
 - Created appropriate project structure with backend, frontend and docs folders

+## September 29, 2025

+Today I:

+- Installed and configured PostgreSQL for the project environment.
+- Designed and added the database schema, including tables, relationships, and constraints.
+- Migrated the schema to the database to ensure proper table structure.
+- Seeded initial data for testing and development purposes.
+- Verified data integrity and relationships to ensure smooth application integration.